Bobrac3023/roshan-battleship-proj3/README.md

 - Once the main branch has been selected, the page will automatically refresh to indicate the successful deployment.

-- The live link can be found here - https://bobrac3023.github.io/roshan-battleship-proj3/

 ### Gitpod after creation from Github Repository using Code-Institute-Org/python-essentials-template

 ![gitpodio_after_creation](readme.doc/gitpodio_after_creation.png)